CasimirKaPazi/Voxelgarden/README.md

 When you open your inventory, the **craftguide** is the red-white ring top left.

-You need to find flint to craft your first stone tools.
-Flint deposits look similar to gravel.
+You need to find broken stone to craft your first stone tools.

 Contribute